How do you encourage good habit forming in your children? It’s not easy. There is a lot to it, both for the parent and the child.

 Your perspective creates a self fulfilling prophecy.
 If you see your children as helpful, capable, and able to learn new habits, they will live into this.

-Also, a positive perspective will allow you to remain focused and composed.
-Composure and focus are key to parenting and teaching.
+A positive perspective will allow you to remain focused and composed.
+Composure and focus are the foundation to connected and effective parenting and teaching.

 #2 “Strong Relationship” coming soon!